In this video and article, Golf Monthly Top 50 Coach Alex Elliott runs through some simple steps to help you move the ball left and right with ease...

-How to hit a fade
+How do I hit a fade in golf?

-How to hit a draw
+What is the easiest way to hit a draw in golf?

 And again, don’t be afraid to exaggerate in order to make sure you get the ball moving right to left.
 Finally, you can release the hands and arms naturally through impact as you don't have to worry about holding the face open.